nulib/aws-developer-environment/README.md

   - Directly via SSH at `DEV_ID.dev.rdc.library.northwestern.edu`
 - This hostname can also be used to connect a [Visual Studio Code Remote SSH](https://code.visualstudio.com/docs/remote/ssh) session
   - The Remote SSH extension's Connect Timeout setting should be changed from the default (15 seconds) to at least 120 seconds.
-- For convenience, you can create one or more aliases in `~/.ssh/config` by copying the `*.dev.rdc.library.northwestern.edu` stanza and adding a `HostName`:
+- For convenience, you can create one or more hostname aliases in `~/.ssh/config` by adding stanzas _above_ the previous `Match host` stanza:
   ```
   Host dev
-    HostName devid.dev.rdc.library.northwestern.edu
+    HostName DEV_ID.dev.rdc.library.northwestern.edu
-    User ec2-user
-    ForwardAgent yes
-    StrictHostKeyChecking no
-    UserKnownHostsFile /dev/null
-    ProxyCommand sh -c "~/.ssh/nul-ssm-proxy.sh %h %p"
   ```

 ### Navigating the IDE